 The overall solution to the problem of chronic inflammation is three fold: Alkalize, alkalize, alkalize.
 As Dr Baroody’s book says: Alkalize or Die.

 Keep in mind that parts of our bodies are naturally acidic or naturally alkaline and that the pH of our blood fluctuates between 7.35 and 7.45.
-We cannot really control our pH as much as some would like us to believe we can, because the body is always maintaining homeostasis.
+We cannot really control our pH as much as some would like us to believe, because the body is always maintaining homeostasis.
 Eating an alkaline diet just helps the body do that with less effort.

-An alkaline diet of fruits, veggies, nuts, and mineral will keep down inflammation and inflammation is one of the root causes of cancer.
-Also, this type of diet feeds our good bacteria and all sorts of issues stem from imbalances in our “biome.”
+An alkaline diet of fruits, veggies, nuts, and minerals will keep down inflammation, and inflammation is one of the root causes of cancer.
+Also, this type of diet feeds our good bacteria and all sorts of issues stem from imbalances in our “microbiome.”

 There are no secrets in wellness, only things we’re just not fully aware of.